-When we are talking about step back jumper, the player that immediately crosses my mind is James Harden.
-We can argue that in 3 out of 5 times he is not called for a travel, but he is James Harden and a super star caliber player so he is officiated differently then the others.
+When we are talking about step-back jumpers, the player that immediately crosses my mind is James Harden.
+We can argue that in 3 out of 5 times, he is not called for a travel, but he is James Harden and a superstar caliber player so he is officiated differently than the others.

-In order for you to be able to use this move, Coach Jay Hernandez and myself are going to break down a step back jumper so you can fully understand every part of this move.
+In order for you to be able to use this move, Coach Jay Hernandez and I are going to break down a step-back jumper so you can fully understand every part of this move.

 This move is mostly used when you need to create separation between yourself and the defender who is bigger then you.
 First thing that you need to lean towards and to Bump Defender with your Body/shoulder.
 This action will stun the defender and it will give you the chance to push yourself off of him.

-That one hard dribble that I mentioned in this sequence is really important because it is keeping you in the game if the initial Bump didnt work as predicted.
-If you caught a ball and the defense have recovered, the only two options you have are a bad jumper that is most likely to be blocked, or to make a pass while you are off balance.
+That one hard dribble that I mentioned in this sequence is really important because it is keeping you in the game if the initial Bump didn't work as predicted.
+If you caught a ball and the defense has recovered, the only two options you have are a bad jumper that is most likely to be blocked, or to make a pass while you are off balance.

-The final part of the whole step back jumper is the hop off of that hard dribble.
-This move is creating space needed to take a jumper.
+The final part of the whole step-back jumper is the hop off of that hard dribble.
+This move is creating the space needed to take a jumper.
 The final leap needs to be very fast and in perfect balance because the jumper is going to follow.

 2. Advanced Point Guard Skills

-One of the most important things that you need to to if you are playing at the Point Guard position, is to deal with the defensive pressure all the time.
-Particularly, it is very hard to bring the ball from the back court under intense defense, and if you are having hard times doing this, here is what you need to do:
+One of the most important things that you need to do if you are playing at the Point Guard position, is to deal with the defensive pressure all the time.
+Particularly, it is very hard to bring the ball from the backcourt under intense defense, and if you are having hard time doing this, here is what you need to do:

 If the defense is in front of you then you need to turn sideways.
-Ball needs to be as far as it can from the defender, and you need to protect it with your off hand.
+The ball needs to be as far as it can from the defender, and you need to protect it with your offhand.

 3. Machine Gun Dribbles